 - Removing appliance(s)

-Some interior demo projects are easier than others and can be DIY'ed with a few basic tools and a can-do spirit.
-However, some projects require a higher level of expertise and background knowledge and are better left to the experts.
+While some interior demo projects are easier than others and can be DIY'ed with a few basic tools and a can-do spirit, some projects require a higher level of expertise and background knowledge, and therefore, are better left to the experts.

 Option 1: Hire a Contractor